WillsonSmith/Mario-Kart-Stats/readme.md

 for those courses in time trial mode.

 It should be noted that this is in a very early stage of development.

+demo of it in action as of commit 6 https://www.youtube.com/watch?v=lQEuyNYP2v8